McGregor88/threads-app/README.md

 # Threads

-Full Stack App | React, Next JS (13), TypeScript, MongoDB
+Full Stack App | React, Next JS, TypeScript, MongoDB

 ## The app is deployed on Vercel